skwp/dotfiles/README.md

     git clone https://github.com/skwp/dotfiles ~/.yadr
     cd ~/.yadr && rake install

-    # Your dotfiles are safe!
-YADR will not
-    # overwrite anything.
-Please read on for
-    # install directions!

 This is a collection of best of breed tools from across the web, from scouring other people's dotfile repos, blogs, and projects.